aniladanir/ckad/README.md

 - Every namespace has a default Service Account.
 If you don't assign a specific Service Account to a pod when you create it, it automatically uses the default one.
 - A Service Account on its own has no permissions.
 To grant it the ability to do things, you use Kubernetes' Role-Based Access Control (RBAC).
 You define a Role (for permissions within a namespace) or a ClusterRole (for cluster-wide permissions) and then bind that role to the Service Account with a RoleBinding or ClusterRoleBinding.

+**Security Context:** Security Context is a feature that allows you to define privilege and access control settings for a Pod or an individual Container.

+1. User Control
+    - *runAsUser:* Specifies the User ID (UID) that the container process will run as.
+    - *runAsGroup:* Specifies the Group ID (GID) that the container process will run as.
+    - *runAsNonRoot:*  A simple boolean (true/false).
+If set to true, the Kubelet will validate that the container does not run as UID 0 (root) before starting it.
+2. Privilege Escalation Controls
+    - *allowPrivilegeEscalation:* Controls whether a process can gain more privileges than its parent.
+Setting this to false prevents a child process from using mechanisms like setuid to elevate its permissions.
+    - *privileged:* A boolean (true/false).
+Running a container in privileged mode gives it access to all devices on the host and disables nearly all security mechanisms.
+This is extremely dangerous and should be avoided unless absolutely necessary.
+3. Linux Capabilities</br>
+    Instead of giving a container all-or-nothing root access, Linux capabilities allow you to grant specific kernel-level privileges.
+This is a much more granular and secure approach.
+    - *capabilities*
+        - *drop: ["ALL"]*: A common practice to drop all default capabilities.
+        - *add: ["NET_BIND_SERVICE"]*: Then, you can add back only the specific ones you need, like allowing a process to bind to a port below 1024 without running as root.
+4. Filesystem Controls
+    - *readOnlyRootFilesystem*: A boolean (true/false).
+If true, the container's root filesystem is mounted as read-only.
+    This is an excellent security measure to prevent attackers from modifying application binaries or configuration files.

 ## Kubectl Commands
 ```
 - To quickly run a pod: